PISAresearch/pisa/dataregistry/EIP-Draft.md

 ## Abstract

 We propose a registry to store data for a limited period of time.
+The motivation is to let another smart contract find the data (and check its timestamp) after the origin contract has disappeared.
-The motivation is to guarantee temporary data persistence such that the sender can disappear (or self-destruct) after storing the data.
+We envision the data registry will be used to record on-chain dispute logs for off-chain channels.
-In the short-term, the data registry is useful for recording on-chain disputes for off-chain channels.
-Given a signed receipt and the dispute records, the client can use this evidence to prove a third party watching service has cheated and thus hold them financially accountable.
+Given a signed receipt and the dispute logs, the client can use this as indisputable proof a third party watching service has cheated and thus hold them financially accountable.
-In the future, the data registry is useful for any application in the Ethereum eco-system when a client may wish to hire an accountable third party watching service to respond to on-chain events on their behalf.
+However we envision that a central data registry will be useful for cross-smart contract communication and for extending accountable watching services to support several applications in the Ethereum eco-system.

 ## Specification